12.18.09 Cloud Nine

 - — generous pinch sea salt

-Stir together coconut milk, half and half, agave, cardamom pods and salt in a small saucepan over medium heat.
+Stir together coconut milk, milk, honey, cardamom pods and salt in a small saucepan over medium heat.
 Scrape in seeds from vanilla and then toss in the pod.
 As milk begins to warm, add chocolate and simmer gently, whisking to blend.
 Do not boil.
 When chocolate is completely integrated and flavors have been allowed to meld, remove from heat and strain into two mugs.